The best Gboard emoji mashups, and how to create your own

 How to get blob emojis in Gboard

-- As mentioned earlier, make sure you have Gboard installed on your phone and set it as the default keyboard.
+1. As mentioned earlier, make sure you have Gboard installed on your phone and set it as the default keyboard.

-- Open a messaging app of your choice, such as Google Messages.
+2. Open a messaging app of your choice, such as Google Messages.

-- Tap on the emoji icon located on the left side of the spacebar in Gboard.
+4. Tap the emoji icon in Gboard.

-- Look for the magic wand emoji and tap it.
+5. Look for the magic wand emoji and tap it.

-- Add a second emoji next to the magic wand to find a blob emoji of your choice.
+6. Add a second emoji next to the magic wand to find a blob emoji of your choice.